20kdc/gabien-app-r48/attic/old-cmdb.md

 * In the `[@Class.RPG::AudioFile]` syntax, name routines are now looked up at compilation time.
 This used to be at runtime.

-* `interpretParameter` used to prefix `Interp.` when looking up interpretations.
-  This was used a handful of times and made the rules even more confusing.

 * The conditional syntaxes `=` and `:`  no longer use `interpretParameter` at all.
   In particular the details on `=` used to read: